prakarp/data-elections/README.md

 # data-elections
-Data analytics code with election data
+Data analytics code with election data.
+All code is experimental and educational.

 #  Pandas Experiment